 Skip to main content

-Physical Activity with an Ostomy
+Physical Activity and Exercise with an Ostomy

-physical activity with an ostomy header
+physical activity with an ostomy - exercise with an ostomy

 Can I lift weights with an ostomy?

-Keep in mind that you’ve had major surgery so your abdominal muscles need plenty of time to heal before overworking them.
+Keep in mind that you’ve had major surgery, so your abdominal muscles need plenty of time to heal before overworking them.

-Can I do yoga with an ostomy?
+Can I practice yoga with an ostomy?

 If you were already a seasoned yogi before your ostomy surgery, then you know that different yoga types have varying levels of intensity.
 For example, Hatha yoga is a slower and more peaceful form of yoga, while other classes like Bikram yoga may involve a heated room and a constant flow of yoga poses that can keep you moving and get you sweaty.

-yoga with an ostomyThe best answer is to talk to your doctor about when it’s time to get back to your favorite exercise classes like yoga or pilates.
-Make sure your incision sites have fully healed as well as your abdominal muscles since both yoga and pilates rely a lot on core strength.
+The best answer is to talk to your doctor about when it’s time to get back to your favorite exercise classes, such as yoga or pilates.
+Make sure your incision sites and abdominal muscles have fully healed since both yoga and pilates rely heavily on core strength.

 Don’t be afraid to move at your own pace.
-Most yoga teachers will understand, whether or not you tell them you’ve had surgery.
+Most yoga teachers will understand whether or not you tell them you’ve had surgery.
 However, you don’t have to tell anyone about your ostomy if you don’t want to.

 Can I swim with an ostomy?

-Tips for Physical Activity With an Ostomy
+Tips for Exercise With an Ostomy

 No matter what type of physical activity you choose, here are some helpful tips for your health as you adjust to your new ostomy: